tbrockman/tbrockman.github.io/_drafts/hello-world.md

 Today's blog is about me finding a small issue allowing abuse of an open-source application, me notifying the author poorly, the issue not being addressed, and me creating a fork that solves the problem.

-Let's skip the introductions and just get straight into the thick of it.
+Let's skip the introductions and just get into it.

 ## Utterances